Bosch-0/Project-Muggle/README.md

 ![banner image](https://github.com/Bosch-0/Project-Muggle/blob/master/assets/images/bannerimage.png "Banner Image")

 # 🧙‍ What is Project Muggle?
-Project Muggle is an initiative started in the [Bitcoin Design community](https://github.com/BitcoinDesign) to improve the user experience (UX) of applications developed by the [Bitcoin Core project](https://bitcoincore.org/).
+Project Muggle is an initiative started in the [Bitcoin Design community](https://github.com/BitcoinDesign) to improve the design focus of applications developed by the [Bitcoin Core project](https://bitcoincore.org/).
 The Bitcoin Core project maintains and releases the open source Bitcoin client called “[Bitcoin Core](https://github.com/bitcoin).”
 Bitcoin Core is (currently) the primary reference implementation for the digital currency Bitcoin (BTC).

 Bitcoin has yet to break out of the non-magical community (programming wizards) into the world of ordinary human beings (muggles).
-Good design is one way to help bridge this gap and make the magical internet money known as bitcoin more accessible to the average person
+Design is one way to help bridge this gap and make the magical internet money known as bitcoin more accessible to the average person.

 This repo will keep track of efforts made in improving the design focus of Bitcoin Core.
 If you wish to collaborate on Project Muggle reach out on the [Bitcoin Design Slack](https://bitcoindesign.slack.com/join/shared_invite/zt-gytq2snl-4TEWJOTKrXRCB4YLBoDunA#/) or [twitter](https://twitter.com/_bosch_).